Singapore Airlines

 Where Is Singapore Airlines Based?

-The airline is obviously based in Singapore and has all of its operations based in the mega-hub of Changi International Airport.
+The airline is obviously based in Singapore and has all its operations based in the mega-hub of Changi International Airport.
+Singapore is an extremely densely populated city, but it is obviously only big enough for one airline and one airport.
+Therefore SIA concentrates all its operation out of the city's sole airport.

 How are SIA's operations structured?